ponylang/pony-tutorial/types/actors.md

 ## Why is this safe?

 Because of Pony's __capabilities secure type system__.
-We've mentioned reference capabilities briefly before, when talking about function receiver reference capabilities.
+We've mentioned reference capabilities briefly before when talking about function receiver reference capabilities.
 The short version is that they are annotations on a type that make all this parallelism safe without any runtime overhead.

 We will cover reference capabilities in depth later.